LeoYunTao/IDAssignment2/README.md

 - Timer for the game
 - Restart button for the game
 - End game button
+- 404 Page

 Future Features:
 - Add more variations of products and pictures
 - Allow the user to change the theme of the website
 - New difficulty levels
 - Add transition or loading pages
+- Able to change the colour of the product and customization
+- Login and signup system
+- Promocode for checkout
+- Instruction on how to play the game
+- Add the ability to add comments

 -----------------------